QinDeyun/CardBag/README.md

 ## 🤝Subsequent version optimization

 ### ⭕Improve campus card identification effect:

-  ·Compared with the end - side recognition, the accuracy of cloud - side recognition is higher
+  ⚙Compared with the end - side recognition, the accuracy of cloud - side recognition is higher

-  ·Improve the coupling effect of the two components
+  ⚙Improve the coupling effect of the two components

 ### ⭕The NFC module is introduced